kerrynakayama/developintelligence_data_engineering/Day_01/LAB_01/LAB_01.md

 ![Image of creating a no cluster table with order](https://github.com/kerrynakayama/developintelligence_data_engineering/blob/master/Day_01/LAB_01/IMAGES/Screen%20Shot%202020-07-05%20at%203.53.37%20PM.png)

-Figure out what are your core questions that will need to be answered by your data
+- Figure out what are your core questions that will need to be answered by your data

-The data is a streaming set of data that comes in every 15 minutes
+- The data is a streaming set of data that comes in every 15 minutes

-What needs to be shown live vs can be batched?
+- What needs to be shown live vs can be batched?

-What data should be apart of the FACT tables and what should be put in the DIM tables?
+- What data should be apart of the FACT tables and what should be put in the DIM tables?

-Is there anything wrong with the data?
+- Is there anything wrong with the data?

-Should there be any QA of the data?
+- Should there be any QA of the data?

-Are there any validations that need to be performed?
+- Are there any validations that need to be performed?

-Should you Normalize the data?
+- Should you Normalize the data?

+- Do we have any special data like semi-structure?

+- Does it need to be flattened?

 # Present a basic plan of what you plan to do with this data set

-* hint - we might revisit this data set later*
+*hint - we might revisit this data set later*